To view the full profile of each member, click on their name.

 Interests: The nature of the international legal framework governing official development assistance (IDCL – international law of development co-operation).
 Critical and post-colonial perspectives on international law.
 I am completing my doctorate in international law on the nature of the international legal framework governing official development assistance (IDCL – international law of development co-operation).
 My research draws from critical and post-colonial perspectives on international law.
 As part of my research, I aim to demonstrate how the contemporary legal framework on IDCL has its origins in the colonial era.
 I explore this through an examination of the EU’s legal aid architecture, and specifically in relation to the Cotonou Partnership Agreement.

-Professor – History, Kings / University of Western Ontario
+Professor – History, Kings University College at Western University

 Interests: Human rights / Canadian Humanitarianism/ Publishing on Canada and Biafra shortly in a forthcoming collection